Lochranza Visitor Guide

 Historically Rich: Lochranza is known for its history which dates back to the Viking era when it was a popular staging post for the Vikings who were navigating the west coast of Scotland.

 Geographical Beauty: Lochranza is situated on the northern tip of the Isle of Arran, overlooking the Kilbrannan Sound and the Kintyre peninsula.
-It’s surrounded by hills and mountains which keeps it in shadow, and it is, in fact, officially the most shaded village in the world.
+It is, in fact, officially the most shaded village in the world because of the hills and mountains that surround it and keep it in the shadows.

 Lochranza Castle: One of the major landmarks is Lochranza Castle, a 13th-century castle that was once used as a hunting lodge by Scottish Kings.